How to Automate Tasks in SQL Management Studio

 - Click OK to save the schedule.

-Step 6: Save and Test the Job
+Step 5: Test and Enable the Job

-2. Automate with Maintenance Plans
+2. Automate Backups with Maintenance Plans

 Step 1: Open the Maintenance Plan Wizard